-Tempe Things to Do in a Nutshell
+Great Things to Do in Tempe, Arizona

-Tempe is home to Arizona State University, one of the largest schools in the United States.
+Tempe is home to Arizona State University, one of the largest schools in the USA.
 Art enthusiasts can pop into the ASU Art Museum to see impressive pieces by artists like Viola Fey.
 Downtown Tempe is packed with a wide variety of bars and restaurants and is especially lively on Friday and Saturday nights.
 You’ll discover an excellent culinary scene at restaurants like House of Tricks, Culinary Dropout, NCounter, Top of the Rock, Singh Meadows and Ghost Ranch.
 You can also rent electric boats, kayaks and pedal boats for a relaxing time on Tempe Town Lake.

-Hayden Butte (aka ‘A Mountain’)
+Hayden Butte (aka “A” Mountain)

 Sedona Red Rocks Tour with Detours American West